Oluwxtope/Cordle/README.md

 # Cordle
 <i> Wordle, but with C! </i>

+## Version
+1.0
+1.1: Added internet mode where you generate word by making API call (needs internet connection)

 ## Setup
 1. Navigate to the directory with Cordle source code files in terminal
-2. Enter `./a.out` to run the compiled file of Cordle
-3. Extra: To recompile after making any changes to the source code, run `gcc wordlist.c wordle.c interactive.c`
+2. To compile source code files, run `gcc wordlist.c wordle.c interactive.c`
+3. Enter `./a.out` in terminal to play Cordle
+4. P.S.
+Program doesn't run as is because of missing API key which I have hidden!
+To run, subscribe to Random Words API on rapidapi.com and insert your API key in line 100 of `interactive.c`.
+Or contact me :)

 ## Instructions
-1. Set up your game by picking a random number and difficulty level
+1. Set up your game by picking your mode and difficulty level
 2. Type in your 5-letter word guess
 3. If your guess is correct, YOU WIN!
 4. If your guess is incorrect, Cordle shows you the result of your guess: